guligo/searchpoint/README.md

 ## About

-If you know what is PriceRunner then you know what price comparison service mean.
-This project was an idea to introduced another one.
+Searchpoint is web-app for providing price comparison service to its end-users.
+If you know what for instance [PriceRunner](www.pricerunner.com) is then you most definitely know what term "price comparison service" mean.

 ## Key technologies

-TODO.
+Java, JSP, Spring, Tomcat, MySQL, HTML + JS + CSS, Maven

 ## Deployment instructions